 With that said, here are some of the best gait rehabilitation methods for walking after stroke:

 1. Take advantage of resources during inpatient rehab

 After stroke, patients often spend time at an inpatient rehab facility where they participate in rigorous therapy.

-In the video below, you can see how intensive gait rehabilitation can be.
-During this rehab session, 3 therapists are working with 1 patient on an assistive treadmill:
+In the video below, you can see how intensive inpatient rehabilitation can be, as 3 therapists work with 1 patient on an assistive treadmill:

 By working with advanced equipment and a team of therapists, patients can make considerable gains with gait improvement.